petyaracz/Racz2025Bible/Readme.md

 For the modern translations, the two are the same.

-We calculate the perplexity of individual verses in the four Books of the Gospel across translations for original / normalised.
+We calculate the perplexity of individual chapters in the four Books of the Gospel across translations for original / normalised.

 Perplexity is an exponential function of entropy.